 Brenda asks a good question:

 Even women who have not had a hysterectomy are wondering the same thing.
-The headlines are confusing.
-Here are just a few of this week’s health headlines:

 “Experts Rebuke Report Casting Doubt on Link Between Vitamin D, Calcium and Bone Health” Statesville Record & Landmark